hyperledger/fabric/docs/source/getting_started_run_fabric.rst

    write_first_app

-Now that you have installed Fabric and Samples, you can start running Fabric.
-(If you have not installed all the required software, follow the instructions on :doc:`getting_started` first).
+Now that you have downloaded Fabric and the samples, you can start running Fabric.
+If you have not installed all the required software, follow the instructions on :doc:`getting_started` first.

-  * :doc:`Running a Test Network <test_network>` tutorial - helps you understand how Fabric Networks work.
+* :doc:`Running a Test Network <test_network>` tutorial - helps you understand how Fabric networks work.
-  * :doc:`write_first_app` tutorial - helps you develop blockchain applications on top of a Fabric Network.
+* :doc:`write_first_app` tutorial - helps you develop blockchain applications on top of a Fabric network.

 Both tutorials will link to deeper explanations in :doc:`key_concepts`.